syncfusion-content/maui-docs/MAUI/TreeView/mvvm.md

 ### Tap command

-The `TapCommand` will be triggered whenever tapping the item and passing the `TreeViewNode` as command parameter.
+The `TapCommand` will be triggered whenever tapping the item and passing the `TreeViewNode` as command a parameter.

 {% tabs %}
 {% highlight c# tabtitle="CommandViewModel.cs" %}